16abhishek22/16abhishek22/README.md

 ### 👋 About

-I'm a civil engineer turned founder, building AI that automates the tedious, error-prone document work on construction projects — starting with **submittal review**, the compliance grind every project manager dreads.
+I'm a civil engineer turned founder, building AI that automates the tedious, error-prone work on construction projects.
+I draw on years on large-scale NYC infrastructure to build software that actually fits how projects run.

 - 🏗️ **MS Civil Engineering & Construction Management** — Columbia University
 - 🚇 Former Project Engineer on large-scale **NYC infrastructure** (Primavera P6, Procore, CPM scheduling)